the-events-calendar/the-events-calendar/readme.txt

 * Dutch from J.F.M.
 Cornelissen and Frans Pronk
 * Finnish by Ari-Pekka Koponen
 * French from Laurent Proulx
-* German from by Oliver Heinrich
+* German from Dennis Gruebner
 * Greek from Maria Tsilimidou
 * Icelandic by Baldvin Berndsen
 * Italian from Roberto Scano